 Dead or Alive: Kasumi was first voiced by Sakura Tange.
 From Dead Or Alive 3 onwards, she is voiced by Houko Kuwashima - although Dead Or Alive Ultimate 2 had the option to choose between Tange and Kuwashima.

-On the English side of things, almost all of the characters returning for Dead or Alive 5 from DOA Dimensionsnote the first mainline DOA entry since DOA 2: Hardcore to be dubbed in English had different voice actors, with the only exceptions being Ryu Hayabusa (Troy Bakernote who also replaced Ninja Gaiden II's voice actor as Hayabusa for NGIII), Hayate (Yuri Lowenthal), Hitomi (Eden Riegel) and Brad Wong (Grant George).
+On the English side of things, almost all of the characters returning for Dead or Alive 5 from DOA Dimensionsnote the first mainline DOA entry since DOA 2: Hardcore to be dubbed in English had different voice actors, with the only exceptions being Ryu Hayabusa (Troy Bakernote who also replaced Ninja Gaiden II's voice actor as Hayabusa for NGIII), Hayate (Yuri Lowenthal), Hitomi (Eden Riegel), Tina (Kate Higgins) and Brad Wong (Grant George).

 Between Dragon Age: Origins and Dragon Age II, a few characters were recast.
 Victoria Kruger replaced Mika Simmons as Isabela, because there were concerns about the vocal similarity between Isabela and Queen Anora being too obvious with Isabela in a more major role.
 Adam Howden replaced Greg Ellis as Anders because Ellis couldn't commit to the recording schedule for such a major character.
 Merrill was a bit part in the first game voiced by Erin Matthews, and when she became a full party member for Dragon Age II, she was recast with Eve Myles.

 In Batman: Arkham City, Tara Strong replaces Arleen Sorkin as the voice of Harley Quinn, David Kaye replaces Tom Kane as Commissioner Gordon, and Grey DeLisle replaces Tasia Valenza as Martha Wayne.
 The latter two was puzzling, considering Kane and Valenza did return to reprise the respective roles of Quincy Sharp and Poison Ivy.

 The first expansion pack for First Encounter Assault Recon has a brief section where you meet up with Norton Mapes again, who has a different voice actor than he did in the base game.
 What makes this especially odd is that the other major returning characters (Holiday, Jin, and Fettel) all kept their original voice actors, and the second expansion managed to bring back Commissioner Betters' actor as well (his only lines in Extraction Point were re-used from the original).